 And that's it.
 See if you could save here.

 Even if you’re not on the standard variable tariff, it could be worth shopping around so you're ready to switch when your current rate ends.
 You'll most likely have to pay an exit fee if you switch whilst you're still on your fixed-rate tariff unless you are within the last 49 days of your tariff.
 During this period you're allowed to switch supplier without penalty.

 If you're on a pre-paid tariff (where you 'top-up' your meter using tokens, a pre-pay card or a key) you could have a lot to gain from switching.
 Prepaid tariffs are usually far more expensive than credit tariffs.
 There’s also less choice.
 So, if you have a prepaid meter, it’s worth seeing if you could switch to a standard meter.
 This will open up a whole new world of money-saving opportunities.

 When it comes to switching, you're most probably going to opt for the cheapest.
 But if the offered rates are quite similar, you could check how they rate for things like sustainability or customer satisfaction.

 The “Big 6” energy suppliers in the UK — British Gas, EDF, E.ON, Npower, Scottish Power and SSE — are perhaps the most obvious choices.
 These all allow you to switch for free and provide energy to the majority of the country.
 But they are also the providers who have all announced significant price hikes in recent months.

 There are many independent energy suppliers operating in the UK who may be able to offer you a cheaper deal.
 It’s worth looking at a few independent energy suppliers to what’s on offer.
-With over 60 suppliers on the market, using a price comparison website greatly simplifies this process.
+With over 60 suppliers on the market, using a price comparison website simplifies this process massively.

 Whichever tariff you opt for, bear in mind that you might be credit checked.
 If you have a lower credit score the tariff you're offered may vary.